 The razor is adapted with a holder.
 The holder makes it possible to tilt the razor.
 The razor also has a key ring that makes it easy for the user to pick it up and position it.
-The razor is attached to the user’s ‘third hand’ (see associated tip for the “Stand”).
+The razor is attached to the user’s ‘third hand’ (see associated tip).

 The razor is stored in a holder on a chest of drawers, which stands so the user can easily come close to pick up the razor.

 The user presses the button with his chin to turn the razor on and off.
-The button is enlarged with a plastic ring (photos 3 and 4).
+The button is enlarged with a plastic ring (photos below).
 Many of the user’s other buttons are similarly adapted.

 Using a key ring, the user can pick up the razor from the holder, place it on the stand and shave independently.